ysufender/CLIParser/README.md

 `exe -b -str1 string -str2 "string 2" -str3 'string 3' -i 69 -f 42`

-As for lists:
+~As for lists:~

-`exe -floatL [5.4, 358, 6.5] -strL [str, "List", 'for you'] -intL [5, 4]`
+~`exe -floatL [5.4, 358, 6.5] -strL [str, "List", 'for you'] -intL [5, 4]`~

-Be aware that the square brackets must be attached to the first and last element.
+~Be aware that the square brackets must be attached to the first and last element.
 Also every element has to have the comma symbol right next to them with a space away from the next one.
-So `[4,4,3]`, `[ List ]`, `[5,4 , 3]` will cause you trouble.
+So `[4,4,3]`, `[ List ]`, `[5,4 , 3]` will cause you trouble.~

+Why did I make the lists like that in the first place?
+I don't even know myself.
+Now you can just do:

+`exe -floatL 5.4 .5 .4 7 360 -strL yup "this" is_a 'string list' -intL 15 20 88`

 ## Binding Flags